willallstet/Latent-Library/README.md

 A web-based latent space representation of The Great Gatsby.
-Read more on my website: https://willallstetter.com/Latent.
+Read more on my [website](https://willallstetter.com/latent-library-1).